nill-10/Portfolio-CSS/README.md

 ## Description

 A portfolio of work can showcase your skills and talents to employers.
-An effective portfolio highlights your strongest work as well as the thought processes behind it.
+An effective portfolio highlights your strongest work and the thought processes behind it.

-in this case i set my first portfolio by skills that i recently learned:flexbox,grid ,css variables.
+in this case, I set my first portfolio by skills that I recently learned: flexbox, grid, CSS variables.

-I created navbar by using flexbox .main section is crearted by grid and flex.
+I created a navbar by using Flexbox.
+The main section is created by grid and flex.

 ## Instructions
-Creating a GitHub repo Console-Finances.
-Then, clone it.
+Create a GitHub repo Then, clone it.

-## Qestions
+## Questions
   [My Github profile](https://github.com/nill-10)